open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/cluster-lifecycle.md

 weight: 10
 ---

-Cluster lifecycle management has the following component:
+Cluster lifecycle management has the following components:
 - managedcluster-import-controller: A controller that generates an import command.
-It also manages the Klusterlet on a managed cluster.
+It also manages the klusterlet on a managed cluster.
-- klusterlet-addon-controller: A controller help you install addon agents on the managed cluster. **Note**: the hub side of the addon need to be installed first to enable the managed cluster addon features.
+- klusterlet-addon-controller: A controller that helps you install addon agents on the managed cluster. **Note**: The hub side of the addon must be installed first to enable the managed cluster addon features.

 <!-- spellchecker-disable -->